 Head-on collisions may occur when a driver is driving the wrong way on a street or swerves into oncoming traffic.
 This type of crash can result in catastrophic injuries or even death.
 Often, accident victims face huge medical bills and need to take time off from work after this type of collision.
 Generally, it is best to do everything possible to avoid a head-on collision if confronted with the possibility.
-At Black & DePaoli, our Folsom car accident attorney can help you recover damages if you are in this difficult situation.
+At The Law Office of Black & DePaoli, PC, our Folsom car accident attorney can help you recover damages if you are in this difficult situation.

 Claims Based on Head-on Collisions

 Head-on collisions happen when one driver ends up in another driver’s path.
 In some cases, it is purely driver error, but in other cases, there may be unsafe road conditions or a problem with a defective vehicle.
 There are also some instances in which both drivers get out of their lanes, resulting in a collision.
 People in vehicles involved in this type of collision can expect to suffer catastrophic injuries, particularly if the cars are going fast.
 The faster that the cars are going, the more severe or fatal that the injuries are likely to be.

 In some cases, it is clear who was at fault.
 A driver who was driving in the wrong lane or in the wrong direction or who swerved into oncoming traffic is likely to be held responsible for the damages that result.
 To establish liability, you will need to show that the defendant owed you a duty of care, the defendant breached this duty of care, there was causation, and you suffered actual damages.